gam6itko/docs/docs/en/container/scopes.md

 With nested containers, this is impossible because `ServerRequestInterface` is only available inside the `http-request` scope.
 Moreover, `ServerRequestInterface` will be different for each request.

-Spiral provides proxy objects that defer dependency resolution until it’s actually needed.
+Spiral provides proxy objects that defer dependency resolution until it's actually needed.

 Use the `#[Proxy]` attribute to create proxies for interfaces: